 You could add a mulch, a layer placed on top of the soil, to keep weeds down.
 Mulches include garden compost, well-rotted farmyard manure, composted green waste or woven polypropylene.
 Mulches also have the added benefit of keeping moisture locked into the soil.

 Don’t forget that any excess fruit crops can be stored.
 For most of us, freezing is the easiest and quickest option.
 In the summer, cut the last of the rhubarb into chunks and save the misshapen strawberries for making coulis or jam later in the year.

-You can also open-freeze blueberries – spacing the fruits on a tray so that no two fruits touch – and then scoop up the berries into plastic bags and store them in the freezer until you are ready to use them.
+You can also open-freeze blueberries – spacing the fruits on a tray so that no two fruits touch – and then, once frozen, scoop up the berries into plastic bags and store them in the freezer until you are ready to use them.